JuliaDynamics/CriticalTransitions.jl/docs/src/man/CoupledSDEs.md

 The function $f$ is the deterministic part of the system and is assumed to be of similar form as is accepted in [DynamicalSystems.jl](https://juliadynamics.github.io/DynamicalSystems.jl/latest/tutorial/), i.e., `f(u, p, t)` for out-of-place (oop) and `f(du, u, p, t)` for in-place (iip).

 The function $g$ represent the stochastics dynamics of the system and should be the of the same type (iip or oop) as $f$.

  The keyword `noise` defines the system [noise process](#noise-process).
 In combination with `g` one can define different type of stochastic systems.
 Examples of different type of stochastics systems can be found on the [StochasticDiffEq.jl tutorial page](https://docs.sciml.ai/DiffEqDocs/stable/tutorials/sde_example/).
 A quick overview of the different types of stochastic systems can be found [here](#Type-of-stochastic-system).

 !!! info
     Note that nonlinear mixings of the Noise Process $\mathcal{W}$ are not Stochasitic Differential Equations but are a different class of differential equations of random ordinary differential equations (RODEs) which have a separate set of solvers.
 See [this example](https://docs.sciml.ai/DiffEqDocs/stable/tutorials/rode_example/) of DifferentialEquations.jl.

-!!! warning
-    Some algrorithms need to know the overall noise strength of the system.
-However, the noise strength is ambiguous in the case of non-diagonal noise.
-Hence, these methods ask for the noise strength to be provided explicitly.
-This can be done by setting the `noise_strength` keyword.

 ```@docs